-8.4 Environmental Protection
+9.6 Environmental Protection

 - 1. All permits and clearances shall be obtained prior to the start of any maintenance activities.
 The Contractor and his sub-contractors shall ensure that all construction work complies with all permit conditions and commitments made with environmental agencies. - 2.
+Any project related debris that may pose an entanglement hazard to protected species must be removed from the project site if not actively being used and/or at the conclusion of the proposed project. - 3.
+All project activities shall be confined to areas defined by the drawings and specifications.
+No project materials shall be stockpiled in the marine environment outside of the immediate project area. - 4.
+Visual inspections will be documented with photographs and written descriptions, if necessary. - 5.
 The Contractor shall perform the work in a manner that minimizes environmental pollution and damage as a result of construction operations.
-The environmental resources within the project boundaries and those affected outside the limits of permanent work shall be protected during the entire duration of the maintenance activities. - 3.
-The contractor shall complete daily inspection of equipment for conditions that could cause spills or leaks; clean equipment prior to operation near the water; properly site storage, refueling, and servicing sites; and implement spill response procedures and stormy weather preparation plans.

-- 4. The project shall be completed in accordance with all applicable State and County health and safety regulations. - 5.
-The Contractor shall provide notifications to the National Marine Fisheries Services, 808.944.2200, including the Protected Resources Division, at least 72 hours prior to scheduled start of maintenance activities.
+The environmental resources within the project boundaries and those affected outside the limits of permanent work shall be protected during the entire duration of the maintenance activities. - 6.
+The contractor shall complete daily inspection of equipment for conditions that could cause spills or leaks; clean equipment prior to operation near the water; properly site storage, refueling, and servicing sites; and implement spill response procedures and stormy weather preparation plans. - 7.
+The project shall be completed in accordance with all applicable State and County health and safety regulations. - 8.
+The Contractor shall provide notifications to the National Marine Fisheries Services, efhesaconsult@noaa.gov, at least 72 hours prior to the scheduled start of berm maintenance activities.
+The notification shall include the associated permit numbers, a project description, and who the client is.